 The project, with a total value of £67,000, aims to work closely with local communities around the Inner Forth to develop a suite of eight, day-long, waymarked and promoted walks and cycles.
 They will use existing paths and tracks to encourage local people and visitors to the area to explore the landscape and discover some of the many hidden gems to be found around the Inner Forth.
 These might include nature hotspots, historic buildings, riverside views, cultural landmarks or simply places to escape from the bustle of urban life.

-Over the last two months we have worked with local people, communities, walking and cycling groups, local authorities and a host of other organisations to help us develop eight day-long walking and cycling routes around the Inner Forth, as part of our Wanderings and Windings project.
+Over the last few months we have worked with local people, communities, walking and cycling groups, local authorities and a host of other organisations to help us develop eight day-long walking and cycling routes around the Inner Forth, as part of our Wanderings and Windings project.

 Working with consultants Ian White Associates, Landscape Architects (IWA), we have held 12 co-creation sessions in 10 locations around the area.
 Nearly 100 people have attended the sessions, giving up their time and energy to share their knowledge and experience of the area.
 They’ve told us about their favourite places, routes, views and pitstops; the muddy paths, overgrown tracks and busy rat-runs to avoid; and how Wanderings and Windings might work together with existing and new trails around the area to help create a network of routes that could make the Inner Forth one of the best places in Scotland for walking and cycling.